kuanchihwang/CAM-SIMA-Docs/docs/conversion/convert-portable-layer.md

 - If variables are not filled out in the list, highlight the entire line with yellow.
 - If they don't exist at all in the spreadsheet, enter them into the bottom of the sheet and highlight them with yellow.
 Note that physconst and diagnostic-only variables *may* not reside in the spreadsheet.
 - Let Jesse, Courtney or Cheryl know if you've encountered missing CCPP standardnames and/or units and added them to the list, so they can be discussed at an upcoming meeting.
+- If you create your own name, add `_TBD` to the end of the name to signify that it has not been discussed yet.

 !!! note
     This process can normally take 2-4 weeks, so a preliminary look is advisable.